GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 If your device is already enrolled with Defender or any other antivirus solution, it has to be completely unenrolled from it before you proceed to onboard the device to SEED.

+Complete the following steps to find if Defender is your current antivirus solution and remove it from your device.

 1. Go to the **Start** menu and enter **Powershell**.
 2. Right-click on the search result for **PowerShell** and select **Run as Administrator**